ofiber/Capstone-Project/README.md

 # Capstone-Project
 An 8-bit, Zelda-like game written in C# and developed in Unity for my senior capstone

+## Approach
 All scripts were written in C# with Visual Studio
 Art from opengameart and self-made
+Animations were built out with the Unity animator tool

 ## Install
 Download the full ***Capstone Project*** folder, and run the <ins>[Placeholder Title].exe</ins>